LIMUNIMI/musescorePlugins/README.md

 ## License

-### Export to IEEE 1599 plugin
+EXPORT TO IEEE 1599 PLUGIN

-by Luca A. Ludovico - luca.ludovico@unimi.it - Copyright (C) 2017, Laboratorio di Informatica Musicale
+Luca A. Ludovico - luca.ludovico@unimi.it

+This program lets the user export IEEE 1599 files from MuseScore Copyright (C) 2017, Laboratorio di Informatica Musicale

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by